tilt-dev/tilt.build/blog/_posts/2019-08-01-commit-of-the-month-july.md

 tilt up --no-browser
 ```

-## Wait.. shouldn't Tilt detect if a tab is already open?
+## Wait... shouldn't Tilt detect if a tab is already open?
 It totally should!

 Usually, Tilt is smart enough that it detects whether or not you already have Tilt browser tab open.